PoisotLab/ms_network_prediction/manuscript.md

 independent variables) and some parameters $\theta$, and maps them to predicted output states $y$ (also called label, response, or dependent variable) based on the input to the model: $y=f(x,\theta)$.
 However, any given model $f$ can be used for either descriptive or predictive purposes.
+Many forms of scientific inquiry are based around using models _descriptively_ (also called inference, the inverse problem, fitting a model, or training a model) [@Stouffer2019AllEco].
+In this context, the goal of using a model is to estimate the parameters, $\theta$, that best explain a set of empirical observations,

-Many forms of scientific inquiry are based around inference (also called the inverse problem, fitting a model, or training a model) [@Stouffer2019AllEco].
-In this context, the goal of using a model is to estimate the parameters, $\theta$, that best explain a set of empirical observations, $\{\hat{x}, \hat{y}\}$.
-In some cases, these parameter values are themselves of interest (e.g the strength of selection, intrinsic growth rate, dispersal distance), but in others cases, the goal is to compare different models $f_1, f_2, \dots$ to determine which provides the most parsimonious explanation for a dataset.
+$\{\hat{x}, \hat{y}\}$.
+In some cases, these parameter values are themselves of interest (e.g the strength of selection, intrinsic growth rate, dispersal distance), but in others cases, the goal is to compare a set of competing models $f_1, f_2, \dots$ to determine which provides the most parsimonious explanation for a dataset.
 The quantitative representation of "effects" in these models---the influence of each input on the output---is often assumed to be linear, and in the frequentist context, the goal is often to determine if the coeffecient corresponding with an input is non-zero